 For better or for worse, it’s not just what you know or are capable of doing, it’s who you know, that’s important for career advancement and business development.
-You can also learn a tremendous amount from people in your network who have experience and expertise.
+You can learn a tremendous amount from people in your network who have experience and expertise.

 After realizing the incredible importance of professional networking, I began scouring the web, Amazon, and bookstores for resources.
 I found there were resources on related topics, such as interpersonal communication, but not many great resources on business networking specifically.

 I began asking everyone I know who has had a successful career, built a successful business, or simply knows a lot of people for their advice on how to build a professional network.
-After compiling the best advice I received, studying every relevant book and resource I could find, experimenting, and practicing, I learned a lot about how to effectively make new contacts and build relationships.
+I spent years practicing and testing new networking event tips and strategies, making a lot of avoidable mistakes, and meeting and building relationships with lots of awesome people.